robinisblank/knowledge-base/CompTIA A+ Core 1 (220-1101) - Total Seminars/19 - Maintaining and Securing Mobile Devices.md

 - Leaked personal files/data, unauthorized account access, unauthorized location tracking, and unauthorized camera/microphone activation are not symptoms but results of a hack.
 - Run anti-malware tools.
 - Change your passwords everywhere if you think you've been hacked.
-- Do a factory reset on that device and re-install from scratch.
+- Do a factory reset on that device and reinstall from scratch.

 ## Mobile Device Troubleshooting
 - **Inaccurate/Non-Responsive Touchscreen/Digitizer**: